Economy of Singapore: Growth in the service sector

 As a result of this investment drive, Singapore's capital stock increased 33 times by 1992, and achieved a tenfold increase in the capital-labour ratio.
 Living standards steadily rose, with more families moving from a lower-income status to middle-income security with increased household incomes.

 In 1987, Lee claimed that (based on the government's home ownership criterion) 80% of Singaporeans could now be considered to be members of the middle-class.
 Under Lee, Singapore had both low inflation and unemployment.
 However, much unlike the economic policies of Greece and the rest of Europe, Singapore followed a policy of individualising the social safety net.
 This led to a higher than average savings rate and a very sustainable economy in the long run.
 Without a burdensome welfare state or its likeliness, Singapore has developed a very self-reliant and skilled workforce well versed for a global economy.

-The 1990s posed a great question for Singapore, as to how they would reinvent their economy.
-The 1990s emergence of efficient manufacturing firms in southeast Asia challenge the nation with such a small labor force and land restrictions.
+In the late 1980s, Singapore's export-driven economic model required adjustment for further development.
+The 1990s emergence of efficient manufacturing firms in southeast Asia challenged the nation with such a small labor force and land restrictions.
 Friedrich noted how " it would be "unlikely to expand beyond the current 25% share of the economy," when regarding manufacturing firms.
 Despite struggling in the manufacturing sector Singapore thrived in global finance, trading, and was an industrial hub for international trade.
+It positioned itself as a supplier of secondary factors, including expertise in management and industrial infrastructure, and emphasized a regionalization strategy through which it would invest in other Asian countries.
+Singaporean investment in China was a particularly important element of this strategy.
+To advance its regionalization strategy, Singapore began its Regional Industrial Parks Program to boost Singapore's domestic economy through profits from foreign industrial parks modeled on Singapore's Jurong Industrial Estate and also to build diplomatic ties in the host countries.

 Singapore's economic strategy produced real growth averaging 8.0% from 1960 to 1999.
-Since the nations independence in 1965 Singapore GDP has amassed an average of a 9.5% increase.
+Since the nation's independence in 1965, Singapore's GDP has amassed an average of a 9.5% increase.
 The economy picked up in 1999 under Goh Chok Tong, the Prime Minister of Singapore, after the regional financial crisis, with a growth rate of 5.4%, followed by 9.9% for 2000.
 However, the economic slowdown in the United States, Japan and the European Union, as well as the worldwide electronics slump, had reduced the estimated economic growth in 2001 to a negative 2.0%.

 The economy expanded by 2.2% the following year, and by 1.1% in 2003 when Singapore was affected by the SARS outbreak.
 Subsequently, a major turnaround occurred in 2004 allowed it to make a significant recovery of 8.3% growth in Singapore, although the actual growth fell short of the target growth for the year more than half with only 2.5%.
 In 2005, economic growth was 6.4%; and in 2006, 7.9%.